NL33/electron-git/z-plans/z-later-next.md

 - comparison: right now, if try to run a comparison too quickly after running another, the first comparison's temp folders could still be there.
 Make sure this doesn't cause issues. **THis SHOULD BE ok, bc when the second comparison is run, it should delete any temp folders, whether from that one or another one**

 - Issue: when running a conversion, if there is a "<" in there, everything afterward is stripped away.
 This can have strange implications, like if that section was in the deleted sections, then the result would be a start of <del> without an end.
-So everything from then on would show up as deleted. **STILL TO BE ADDRESSED**
+So everything from then on would show up as deleted. **STILL TO BE ADDRESSED.
+NOT HIGH PRIORITY**
     - see z-later-next.md file for more on this

 - when want to select different versions, getting “unexpected token” in html, line 1, for comparing versions, if I just recently did something else (like save a version or open old versions). **ADDRESSED FOR NOW: not able to replicate on Aug28**